philliprossi/IoTsync/README.md

    - Check permissions on the data directory
    - Verify SQLite database file exists and is writable
    - Review error logs for database-specific issues

+5. Email Alert Issues:
+   - Verify SendGrid API key is correct
+   - Ensure sender email is verified with SendGrid
+   - Check logs for email sending errors
+   - Verify recipient email address is correct
+   - Test SendGrid configuration in their web interface